The MIT delta v accelerator is the capstone entrepreneurial experience for students at MIT.

 - A post-doc will be counted as an MIT student for this purpose.)
 For this application process, MIT students who graduate in February or June of the current year are considered current MIT students.

-- Teams must commit to working full time in the MIT delta v office space in the Martin Trust Center or Two Sigma in New York City for the duration of the summer and present at Demo Day events in September.
+- Teams must commit to working full time in the MIT delta v office space in the Martin Trust Center or the NYC Startup Studio in New York City for the duration of the summer and present at Demo Day events in September.

 - Teams must have demonstrable experience and understanding of the entrepreneurial process and must demonstrate familiarity with common frameworks including disciplined entrepreneurship, lean startup, business model canvas, and the like.